Business and Economics Research Group (BERG)

 Dr Duc Vo was awarded a Doctor of Philosophy in Economics in 2008 by the University of Western Australia (UWA), one of the best universities in Australia, the World’s Top 100 Universities.
 Duc’s PhD study was sponsored by the Australian Government’s prestigious scholarship (the International Postgraduate Research Scholarship) and the UWA’s Postgraduate Awards.
 Duc was also a recipient of the UQ-VNU scholarship to complete his Masters studies at the University of Queensland (UQ), Australia.

-Duc’s research has been published in various high quality peer-reviewed international journals such as The Journal of Economic Surveys; Journal of the Asia Pacific Economies; International Encyclopaedia of Public Policy; International Journal of Economics and Law; Emerging Markets Finance and Trade; Applied Economics Letters; Journal Of Asian Economics; Data In Brief; Economic Papers; Economic Systems and many others.
+Duc’s research has been published in various leading international journals such as The Journal of Economic Surveys [SSCI with Impact Factor of 2.1; ISI Journal Citation Reports @ Ranking: 61/347 (Economics), Scopus (Quarter 1), ranked 34/2080 journals in IDEAS/RePEC]; North American Journal of Finance and Economics (SSCI with IF 1.1); Applied Economics (SSCI, ranked A); Annals of Financial Economics (ESCI); Journal of Risks and Financial Management (ESCI); Journal of the Asia Pacific Economies [SSCI]; International Encyclopaedia of Public Policy; Rivista di diritto Finanziario e Scienza delle Finanze; Emerging Markets Finance and Trade [SSCI and Scopus (Quarter 1)]; Applied Economics Letters [SSCI]; Journal Of Asian Economics [SSCI]; Data In Brief (Scopus Q1); Economic Papers [ESCI & Scopus]; Economic Systems [SSCI and Scopus with Impact Factor of 1.197]; Journal of Intellectual Capitals (SSCI with the IF 3.7); and many others.
 Duc’s current research interest covers a wide range of topics from cost of capital for regulated businesses to shadow economy; corporate governance; credit rating; and risk management.
-He has also acted as an editor for various international journals as well as Vietnamese journals.
+He has also acted as a reviewer and an advisory member for various international ISI and/or Scopus indexed journals as well as Vietnamese journals.